 Please click on the names below to read more about these people.

-We do not have access to the deeds of this property so our history of 2 Castle Street after 1905 has had to be deduced from sale notices.
+We do not have access to the deeds of this property so our history of 2 Castle Street has had to be deduced from sale notices and rate books.
 We would be very grateful for an opportunity to see the deeds or to hear from anyone who can tell us more.

 On the 13th December 1947 there was an advertisement for the sale of the Estate of “Sylvester” Hammond deceased.
 The sale included the shop in Thornbury let to the Lydfords and a pair of cottages on the Scop in Almondsbury.
 The website “Gloucestershire Pubs” tells us that Silvester Hammond was landlord of the Bowl Inn in Almondsbury in records dated 1919 and 1939.
 This appears to be confirmed by a similar item in “Bristol’s lost Pubs” website.
 Silvester died on 25th February 1942 and was buried at Almondsbury.
 Probate of his will shows that his estate was left to a widow Martha Eliza Stannett.